kean/Nuke/Documentation/NukeUI.docc/ImageViewExtensions.md

 }
 ```

-Nuke provides built-in implementations for `UIImageView` and `NSImageView`.
+The module provides built-in implementations for `UIImageView` and `NSImageView`.

 ## Customizing Requests